cannatag/ldap3/docs/manual/source/logging.rst

     from ldap3.utils.log import set_library_log_activation_level
     set_library_log_activation_level(logging.CRITICAL)  # ldap3 will emit its log only when you set level=logging.CRITICAL in your log configuration

-ldap3 logging has its own level of log detail: OFF, ERROR, BASIC, PROTOCOL and NETWORK.
+ldap3 logging has its own level of log detail: OFF, ERROR, BASIC, PROTOCOL, NETWORK and NETWORK_EXTENDED.
 You can set the level of detail with ldap3.utils.log.set_library_log_detail_level().
 Detail level defaults to OFF.
 You must change it at runtime as needed to have anything logged:

-    from ldap3.utils.log import set_library_log_detail_level, OFF, BASIC, NETWORK
+    from ldap3.utils.log import set_library_log_detail_level, OFF, BASIC, NETWORK, NETWORK_EXTENDED
     # ... unlogged ldap3 operation
     set_library_log_detail_level(BASIC)
     # ... ldap3 operation with few details